idrahim12/Fafa/README.md

 </p>

-💖 Thank you for choosing **SAHU ISLAMIC BOT** — your support helps us grow and build better Islamic digital tools.
+💖 Thank you for choosing **YAKUB ISLAMIC BOT** — your support helps us grow and build better Islamic digital tools.
 🗓️ **Release Date:** `28/02/2026 at 8:00 PM`
 ⭐ Don't forget to give a **star** after forking!